1

 • Luggage Forwarding (Takkyubin): Navigating crowded bullet trains with massive suitcases is heavily discouraged in Japan.
 Use seamless luggage forwarding services to ship your bags from your Tokyo hotel directly to your Kyoto accommodation for a minor ¥2,300 – ¥3,400 (AUD $20 – $30) per bag.

-Hozomon Gate, Sensō-ji Temple, Kyoto
+Hozomon Gate, Sensō-ji Temple

-Hozomon Gate, Sensō-ji Temple, Kyoto
+Hozomon Gate, Sensō-ji Temple

 The Verdict: Guided Tour vs. DIY?